devilry/devilry_file_upload/docs/source/server.rst

             contentType: "text/html"
         })

+.. note:: The last example is compatible with our examples.

 We also provide an example in ``examples/server.py``, but you should not even consider using that example in production.